-“TODAY”, LA is also produced by microbial fermentation routes using Lactobacillus species.
+“TODAY” LA is also produced by microbial fermentation routes using Lactobacillus genus.

-Because of the low pH robustness of the bacteria used, the major disadvantage is the production of lactate and not LA.
+Because of the low pH robustness of the bacteria used, the major disadvantage is the production of lactate instead of lactic acid.
 Lactic acid is then obtained using chemical acidifiers.
-This is a quite simple, but expansive process.
+This is a quite simple, but expensive process.

-Fermentative production of Lactate offers great advantage in producing optically pure L‐ or D‐LA.
+Fermentative production of lactate offers great advantage in producing optically pure L‐ or D‐lactic acid.

 “TOMORROW”, PLA will be industrially produced directly by microbial fermentation routes starting from dedicated crops as well as from organic wastes.
 Galatea Bio Tech Srl has just developed a patent on this new promising technology (see section Patents).

 ONE STEP.
-The main advantage of our molecular approach is the direct and simple one-step production of L- and/or D-LA isomers that can be directly biopolymerized into pure poly‐L‐LA (PLLA) or pure poly‐D‐LA (PDLA).
+The main advantage of our molecular approach is the direct and simple one-step production of L- and/or D-LA isomers that can be directly biopolymerized into pure poly‐L‐LA (PLLA) or pure poly‐D‐LA (PDLA) inside a microbial cell.

 CIRCULAR ECONOMY.
-The main advantage of our Process and Wastes approach for the production of 100% biodegradable PLA is the use of organic wastes and agriculture bioproducts, an unavoidable choice on the path to a circular bioeconomy
+The main advantage of our process approach for the production of 100% biodegradable PLA is the use of organic wastes and agriculture byproducts, an unavoidable choice on the path to a circular bioeconomy